oracle-devrel/technology-engineering/security/security-design/oci-security-health-check-standard/files/oci-security-health-check-standard/README.md

 The report results are showing the compliance status of the related [CIS OCI Foundation Benchmark, version 1.2](https://www.cisecurity.org/benchmark/Oracle_Cloud) recommendations.
 Please download this benchmark before reading the report.
 (For license reasons, we cannot distribute the benchmark.)

 The report results are summarized in two files:
-- *cis_html_summary_report.html* &ndash; The report in HTML that displays the all recommendations and their compliance status, respectively.
+- *cis_html_summary_report.html* &ndash; The report in HTML that displays all recommendations and their compliance status, respectively.
 - *Consolidated_Report.xslx* &ndash; An XSLX workbook with a summary and sheets for the non-compliant recommendations.

 ## Credits